fnorre23/Framework-for-sound-installations/Python-CV/readme.md

 ## Setup
 ### General setup
-You need Python version between 3.9-3.12, as mediapipe only supports these versions as of now.
+You need Python version between 3.10-3.12, as mediapipe only supports these versions as of now, and due to some code in the program.
 You need to install the dependencies from requirements.txt in either a virtual environment (.venv OR .conda), or to your root Python.

 #### Requirements